muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 The reason didn't matter, all that mattered was the truth.

-"Ethan's Master Academy" Mikay answered fully to my expectations.
+"Ethan's Mastery Academy" Mikay answered fully to my expectations.

 "No!
 I mean WHERE are we?"
 I snapped back.